ebinjoy999/IOS-Simple-MVVM/README.md

 # MVVM  with infinite scroll list

- **MVVM implementation with infinite scroll list,** a scratch app for creating beautiful applications with MVVM design pattern.
+ **MVVM Dog App,** a scratch app for creating beautiful applications with MVVM design pattern.
- Download higher resolution image and load as thumbnail in listview.
+ Download higher resolution image and load as the thumbnail image in list view.

  **No 3rd party libraries used**